DavidNKraemer/DavidNKraemer.github.io/menu/about.md

 ## Research interests

-I'm interested in the intersection of mathematical analysis and optimization and modeling.
+I'm interested in the intersection of mathematical analysis and optimization and control.
 I like to stay right on the boundary between pure and applied math, and I enjoy working on simulation and other software projects.

 My "hobby" interests are primarily in economics, where I enjoy studying the models of theoretical macroeconomics and monetary policy.
 I also like to study